 (a) Property Development

-Revenue from the Property Development segment, which made up 80% of the Group’s turnover in 9M2017, decreased 35% to $162.0 million in 9M2017 from $248.0 million in 9M2016.
-For 3Q2017, revenue from the Property Development segment which contributed 77% of the Group’s turnover, decreased 39% to $46.5 million from $76.2 million in 3Q2016.
-The decrease was largely due to lower revenue recognition from Jade Residences, Whitehaven, LIV on Wilkie and an absence of revenue recognition from LIV on Sophia following the completion of these projects in 4Q2016 and early 2017.
+Revenue from the Property Development segment, which made up 68% of the Group’s turnover in 1Q2018, decreased 39% to $31.8 million in 1Q2018 from $51.7 million in 1Q2017.
+The decrease was largely due to lower revenue recognition from Trilive, a project at its final stage of completion, and absence of revenue recognition from Jade Residences, Whitehaven and LIV on Wilkie following the completion of these projects in 2017.
 The decrease was partially offset by higher revenue recognition on construction progress and sales of The Navian and Straits Mansions.
-Although the Group has made good progress in the sales and construction of its projects in Australia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.
+Although the Group has made good progress in the sales and construction of its projects in Australia and Malaysia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.

 (b) Hotel Ownership and Property Investment

 (ii) Cost of sales and gross profit

-Gross profit from the Property Development segment contributed $23.7 million or 50% of the Group’s total gross profit in 9M2017, while the remaining 50% or $23.9 million was contributed by the Hotel Ownership and Property Investment segments.
-Gross profit margin from the Property Development segment was 15% in 9M2017, as compared to 14% in 9M2016.
-The gross profit margin of the Hotel Ownership segment decreased 5 percentage points to 54% in 9M2017 mainly due to lower RevPar from Grand Mercure Roxy Hotel (“GMRH”) in 9M2017.
+Gross profit from the Property Development segment contributed $5.6 million or 42% of the Group’s total gross profit in 1Q2018, while the remaining 58% or $7.9 million was contributed by the Hotel Ownership and Property Investment segments.
+Gross profit margin from the Property Development segment was 18% in 1Q2018, as compared to 16% in 1Q2017.
+The gross profit margin of the Hotel Ownership segment decreased 4 percentage points to 50% in 1Q2018 mainly due to lower RevPar from GMRH.
 Gross profit margin of the Property Investment segment was 74% in 1Q2018 as compared to 71% in 1Q2017; this is mainly due to higher gross profit margin from NZI Centre, which was acquired in December 2017.